 A Partner’s Support Can Change A Woman’s Self-Image

-The BMC review says that when women perceive that their husbands support them, their satisfaction with their own appearance is increased.
+The BMC review says that when women perceive that their husbands support them, the satisfaction with their appearance increases.
 Women who felt criticized by their partners were less secure.
-The literature review shows men definitely have an impact on how women perceive their identities.
+The literature review shows men have an impact on how women perceive their identities.
 Having a loving and attentive partner who honors their new postpartum bodies is essential for feeling good in their own skin.

 So hopefully, you have a partner just as supportive.
 If not, show him these stunning examples of real-life men who honor the hard work their partners have done in growing and nurturing their family.
 And remember, you are beautiful no matter what anyone thinks anyway!
 Rock that mom bod like the boss you are!